simonewebdesign/simonewebdesign/source/_posts/2013-04-20-how-to-make-browser-editor-with-html5-contenteditable.md

 </p>

 <p>
   Again, there can be many solutions.
-I chose to use <a href="https://developer.mozilla.org/en-US/docs/DOM/window.setTimeout" target="_blank" rel="external nofollow"><code>window.setTimeout()</code></a>.
+I chose to use <a href="https://developer.mozilla.org/en-US/docs/DOM/window.setTimeout" rel="external"><code>window.setTimeout()</code></a>.
 My implementation is fairly simple: I just tell the browser to wait 2000 milliseconds (2 seconds) before executing the new code, <em>but if</em> the user modifies the code in the meanwhile, <strong> I reset the timer</strong>.
 This is the key to prevent the code getting executed more than once.
 </p>

 <p>